tseemann/prokka/README.md

 mv * ..
 rmdir new
 ```

-* __Why does Prokka take so long to download?__
-Our server is in Australia, and the international pipes aren't always
-flowing as well as we'd like.
-I try to put it on GoogleDrive.
-Dropbox is
-no longer possible due to bandwidth quotas.
-If you are able to mirror
-Prokka (~2 GB) outside please let me know.

 * __Why can't I load Prokka .GBK files into Mauve?__
 Mauve uses BioJava to parse GenBank files, and it is very picky about Genbank files.